adi868/Basic-Portfolio/README.md

 # Basic Personal Portfolio
 This is a sample personal portfolio site built with HTML and CSS.
+Includes about me, sample portfolio, and contact page.
 For a version including bootstrap framework and functionality, please see the repository for Bootstrap Portfolio.
-For the updated version of my personal site, please see the repository for Updated Personal Portfolio!
+For a version using media queries, please see Responsive Portfolio.
+For the newest updated version of my personal site, please see the repository for Updated Personal Portfolio!